-You can complain directly to the BSA about an election programme that you consider breaches the Election Programmes Code
+You can complain directly to the BSA about an election programme that you consider breaches the Election Programmes Code.
+For information on the Election Programmes Code click here.

-Complaints about other programmes that relate to an election (eg news and current affairs coverage, satire or comment) should be made under the Radio, Free-to-Air or Pay Television Codes and sent directly to the broadcaster.
+- Complaints about other programmes that relate to an election (eg news and current affairs coverage, satire or comment) should be made under the Radio, Free-to-Air or Pay Television Codes and must first go to the broadcaster (within 20 working days of the broadcast).

 The BSA’s role is to address complaints about the content of ‘election programmes’ broadcast on TV or radio, and to determine whether they breach the Election Programmes Code (section 8(1) of the Broadcasting Act 1989).
 These complaints are made directly to the BSA.
 The BSA will endeavour to deal with election programme complaints as quickly as possible, after giving the parties involved an opportunity to comment.